Biden's plan to win his first debate with Trump: "Just tell the truth."

 Trump and his allies regularly charge that Biden, who is 77, is senile and unable to respond coherently to questions.
 Trump, who is 74, has also taken to baselessly charging that Biden is using some unknown medication.
 On Sunday morning he tweeted that Biden should take a drug test before their first debate on Tuesday.

-Biden’s competent if unremarkable address on Sunday highlights a problem with Trump’s line of attack heading into a three debate.
+Biden’s competent if unremarkable address on Sunday highlights a problem with Trump’s line of attack heading into a debate.
 Trump, at least among his supporters, has managed to lower the expectations for Biden so much that if Biden delivers a decent debate performance, and “does not appear weak, the tactic will have backfired,” as the New York Times noted.

 Asked Sunday what he needs to do to succeed in this week’s debate, Biden was brief.
 “Just tell the truth,” he said.